Books & Buddhism

-A proponent of what he calls “lucid optimism,” Vincent has been studying Tibetan Buddhism for over 15 years.
+A proponent of what he calls “lucid optimism,” Vincent has been studying Buddhism for nearly twenty years.
 His practice is mostly focused on the Nyingma tradition, but he has also received teachings from different lineages.
-He has translated some short texts for Lotsawa House (from English to French), and his translation of Tulku Thondup Rinpoche’s book, The Heart of Unconditional Love, was recently released by Courrier du Livre in France.
-He is currently translating The Relaxed Mind by Dza Kilung Rinpoche and The Practice of Lojong by Traleg Kyabgon; these two projects are supported by the Khyentse Foundation.
+He has translated numerous texts for Lotsawa House (from English to French), as well as books by prominent Buddhist teacers: Tulku Thondup Rinpoche (The Heart of Unconditional Love, released in French by Courrier du Livre), Traleg Kyabon (The Practice of Lojong) and Dza Kilung Rinpoche (The Relaxed Mind).
+These last two projects were published by Éditions Carrefours azur in French, and graciously supported by the Khyentse Foundation.

-Here is the transcription of two talks he recently gave on important Buddhist topics:
+Vincent regularly organizes activities to foster a deeper understanding and appreciation of the Tibetan Buddhist tradition.
+Here is the transcription of two talks he recently gave on foundational topics:

-Vincent has also published articles in magazines (Nuit blanche, Le libraire, Shambhala Sun), penned prefaces for half a dozen books (new editions of literary classics), worked on film projects, and directed a short documentary that was released in 2020.
-You can watch it here (English captions available).
+He has also published articles in magazines (Nuit blanche, Le libraire, Shambhala Sun), translated William Gilkerson’s award-winning novel, Pirate’s Passage (to be released by Éditions du Septentrion), penned prefaces for half a dozen books (new editions of literary classics), and gathered extensive experience in the book publishing industry (including as creative director and acquisitions editor).
+Furthermore, he has given talks in different countries, worked on film projects, and directed a short documentary that was released in 2020 (you can watch it here; English captions are available).

 Please try to be precise.
 We will forward your request to the relevant publisher or agent, or to the author himself.